status-im/nimbus-eth2/README.md

 ## Interop (for other Eth2 clients)

-To compare against Nimbus state transition, we provide the ncli tool:
+To run the Nimbus state transition, we provide the `ncli` tool:

 * [ncli](ncli)